QUANTITIES OF DANGEROUS SUBSTANCES AND PREPARATIONS IN ESTABLISHMENTS AT RISK OF MAJOR ACCIDENT

 State assessment/description

-At present, given that a sufficient level of knowledge has now been reached for managers in filling out the notification form and in the correct classification of the substances present, significant fluctuations are not to be expected in the future.
+At present, given that managers have now reached a sufficient level of knowledge in completing the notification form and correctly classifying the substances present, no significant fluctuations are expected in the future.

 Trend assessment/description

-Compared to the previous survey in December 2023, a considerable increase in substances hazardous to the environment is highlighted, identified in Sardinia and Liguria, while the other total quantities remain almost constant.
+Compared to the previous survey in December 2025, a significant increase in environmentally hazardous substances has been identified in Sardinia, Lombardy, and Sicily, while the other total quantities remain virtually constant.

 Comments

-In Tables 1 and 2, for useful information, the following are indicated: - the number of occurrences per hazard class.
-Please note that in this case substances belonging to more than one hazard class appear more than once; - the number of establishments that have notified the substance; - the total amount of substance present on the national territory resulting from the sum of the quantities present in the establishments that have notified it; - the hazard indications for each substance or category of substances; Among the categories of hazardous substances in Annex 1 - part 1 of Legislative Decree 105/2015, which are most widespread in quantitative terms, we can note the category of substances belonging to Section “P” - Physical hazards, in particular flammable liquids.
-Also very widespread are substances hazardous to the environment that fall into the hazard category “E” - Hazards for the environment (Table 1).
-Among the hazardous substances specified in Annex 1 - part 2 of Legislative Decree 105/2015, there is a significant presence, distributed throughout the Italian territory, of flammable liquefied gases and natural gases (LPG and methane) and petroleum products (gasoline, diesel, kerosene and fuel oil).
-The significant presence of methanol and oxygen is also revealed; finally, even if concentrated in some regions, particularly significant quantities of ammonium nitrates and anhydrous ammonia are highlighted.
-For a more detailed analysis, the distribution of the notified substances on the Italian territory at regional level was also analyzed (Tables 3 and 4).
-The hazardous substances included in Annex 1 Part 1 are grouped into categories with similar hazardous characteristics, namely: section “E” - Hazards for the environment and section, section “H” - Hazards for health (which includes substances with acute toxicity), section “O” - Other hazards, section “P” - Physical hazards (which includes explosive, flammable and comburent substances).
-The regions with the greatest presence of toxic substances are Lombardy and Sardinia, followed by Emilia Romagna and Piedmont.
-It should be noted that the region with the greatest quantities of flammable substances is Sicily, followed by Friuli-Venezia Giulia, Lombardy and Sardinia.
-Similarly, Sicily is the region with the greatest quantity of substances hazardous to the environment, followed by Lombardy.
-The hazardous substances included in section O - Other hazards are present in less significant quantities and the regions with the greatest quantities are Tuscany and Lombardy.
-As regards the substances notified in Annex 1 - part 2 of Legislative Decree 105/2015, some of the most widespread substances in Italy have been reported, such as liquefied gases and methane, petroleum products, methanol, oxygen, chlorine and toluene diisocyanate.
-It should be noted that liquefied gases (LPG), natural gas and petroleum products (gasoline,diesel, kerosene and fuel oil) are distributed fairly uniformly throughout the Italian territory, with peaks, for gases (LPG and methane, referring to underground storage of natural gas), in Lombardy, Emilia Romagna and Abruzzo while for petroleum products, Sicily due to the presence of oil refining plants.
-For the other substances examined, specific concentrations are recorded in some regions: Emilia Romagna for methanol, Tuscany and Lombardy for chlorine, Lombardy for oxygen and toluene diisocyanate (Table 4).
-It should be noted that since the data in the tables are a function of various factors, in some cases an attempt has been made to provide further brief additional information, which is however insufficient for a complete and detailed analysis of the data, an objective deferred to more specialized publications of the Institute.
+Tables 1 and 2 provide, for your convenience, the following information: - the number of occurrences per hazard class.
+Please note that in this case, substances belonging to multiple hazard classes appear multiple times; - the number of establishments that have notified the substance; - the total amount of the substance present in the country resulting from the sum of the quantities present in the establishments that have notified it; - the hazard statements for each substance or category of substances; Among the categories of hazardous substances in Annex 1 - Part 1 of Legislative Decree 105/2015, the most widespread in quantitative terms, is the category of substances belonging to Section "P" - Physical hazards, in particular flammable liquids.
+Also very widespread are substances hazardous to the environment that fall into the hazard category "E" - Environmental hazards (Table 1).
+Among the hazardous substances specified in Annex 1 - Part 2 of Legislative Decree 105/2015, a significant presence, distributed throughout Italy, of flammable liquefied gases and natural gases (LPG and methane) and petroleum products (gasoline, diesel fuel, kerosene, and fuel oil) is evident.
+A significant presence of methanol and oxygen is also noted; finally, although concentrated in some regions, particularly significant quantities of ammonium nitrates and anhydrous ammonia are noted.
+For a more detailed analysis, the regional distribution of the notified substances across Italy was also analyzed (Tables 3 and 4).
+The hazardous substances included in Annex 1, Part 1, are grouped into categories with similar hazardous characteristics, namely: Section "E" - Environmental Hazards and Section "H" - Health Hazards (which includes acutely toxic substances), Section "O" - Other Hazards, and Section "P" - Physical Hazards (which includes explosive, flammable, and oxidizing substances).
+The regions with the highest concentrations of toxic substances are Sardinia and Lombardy, followed by Emilia-Romagna and Piedmont.
+It should be noted that the region with the highest concentrations of flammable substances is Sicily, followed by Friuli-Venezia Giulia, Lombardy, and Sardinia.
+Similarly, Sicily is the region with the highest concentrations of environmentally hazardous substances, followed by Lombardy.
+The hazardous substances included in Section O - Other Hazards are present in less significant quantities, with the regions with the highest concentrations being Lombardy and Tuscany.
+Regarding the substances notified in Annex 1 - Part 2 of Legislative Decree 105/2015, some of the most widespread substances in Italy have been reported, such as liquefied gases and methane, petroleum products, methanol, oxygen, chlorine, and toluene diisocyanate.
+It should be noted that liquefied gases (LPG), natural gas, and petroleum products (gasoline, diesel, kerosene, and fuel oil) are fairly evenly distributed throughout Italy, with peaks for gases (LPG and methane, referring to underground natural gas storage), in Lombardy, Emilia-Romagna, and Abruzzo, while for petroleum products, Sicily is the location of petroleum refining plants.
+For the other substances examined, specific concentrations are recorded in some regions: Emilia-Romagna for methanol, Tuscany for chlorine, and Lombardy for oxygen and toluene diisocyanate (Table 4).
+It should be noted that since the data in the tables are a function of various factors, in some cases an attempt has been made to provide additional brief information, which however is insufficient for a complete and detailed analysis of the data, an objective that is deferred to more specialized publications from the Institute.

 Data